 30 Books Multiplied by 15 Minutes Equals 7 hours 30 Minutes of Listening.

-There are two excellent book summary services, Blinkist, and getAbstract.
-They are both excellent in their own right, getAbstract is targeted at corporations, and Blinkist is targeted to individuals.
+There are two excellent book summary services, Blinkist and getAbstract.
+They are both excellent in their own right, getAbstract is targeted at corporations, and Blinkist is targeted at individuals.
 Interested, read the article getAbstract vs. Blinkist.

 I used Blinkist for the 1 Day MBA, as I have a yearly subscription with them.
 If you want to read all of these books in short format summaries, you will also need a subscription to Blinkist or with getAbstract.
 With a subscription, you get unlimited access to their huge audiobook and eBook libraries.

 Can You Teach Yourself an MBA?

 Well, the answer is yes and no. A significant part of studying for an MBA is the case studies, classwork, and presentations you need to complete.
 You will learn from your professors and your classmates.
 However, following the reading list below and enrolling for a book summary service, you can indeed get the key principles that are highlighted during an MBA course, save yourself $80,000, and a year of your life.

-DIY Top 30 Best MBA Books Reading List
+DIY MBA Book List: The Best MBA Books Reading List

 1 Day DIY MBA Books List